bagashvilit/facial_recognition_bias/README.md

 # facial_recognition_bias

-Project for showing biases in facial recognition technologies
+Project for showing ethical issues with facial recognition technologies

 ## Data

 The data is retrieved from [Kaggle](https://www.kaggle.com/) and is stored in file `crop_part1` in folder `data`.
-File stores over 9,000 face images.
+File stores over thousands of face images.
 The images are annotated with age, gender and ethnicity.
 The images are cropped and aligned.

 ## Labels